 LS or Russell-Saunders coupling is dominant for many transitions in the spectra of light elements.
 This is the case spin-orbit interaction in atomic Hamiltonian is more important than the electrostatic separation between levels of the same principal quantum number n.
-Since electrostatic separation increases as Z while the spin-orbit interaction grows as $Z^4\alpha^2$ where $\alpha$ is fine structure constant, the LS-coupling scheme becomes inappropriate at a certain point.
+Since electrostatic separation increases as Z while the spin-orbit interaction grows as $z^4\alpha^2$ where z is charge number of atomic nucleus and α is fine structure constant, the LS-coupling scheme becomes inappropriate at a certain point.
 Systematic failure of the LS-coupling approximation is expected from lower to higher elements of an isoelectronic sequence for nl-nl' transitions.
-The aim of this paper is to test predictions of LS-coupling theory for the transitions within $3s^2S-3p^2P^0$ and $3p^2P^0-3d^2D$ multiplets of singly ionized carbon.
-In addition we tested whether plasma electron density influences spontaneous emission coefficients as suggested by Chung et al.
+The aim of this paper is to test predictions of LS-coupling theory for the transitions within $3s^2S-3p^2P^0$ multiplets along lithium isoelectronic sequence.
+In addition we tested whether plasma electron density influences spontaneous emission coefficients as suggested by Chung et al, 1988.